-Open cut trenching can cause major damage to tree roots, as shown in Figure 12a.
-Thrusting minimises and localises damage to tree roots, as shown in Figure 12b, and is the preferred method of service installation.
+Open cut trenching can cause major damage to tree roots, as shown in figure A15.12a.
+Thrusting minimises and localises damage to tree roots, as shown in figure A15.12b, and is the preferred method of service installation.

-4.2.1 THRUSTING AND DIRECTIONAL DRILLING
+4.2.1 Thrusting and directional drilling

-Traditional methods of service establishment (ie open cut trenching) can cause massive root damage and ground
+Traditional methods of service establishment (ie open cut trenching) can cause massive root damage and ground disturbance therefore the 'change of environment' for the tree will be high.